ma65p/vim/README.md

 4. If plugins are not managed by bundles should be installed as submodule if is manged by git

 	git submodule add [git path] [local path]

+5. Colorscheme "Solarized" is managed by Vundle and the file "solarized" is actually a symbolic link to the file in the Vundle bundle directory ~/.vim/bundle/vim-colors-solarized/colors/solarized

+    ln -s ~/.vim/bundle/vim-colors-solarized/colors/solarized.vim ~/.vim/colors/solarized.vim

+6. Snippets are done by combination of omnicomplcache + Omnisnippets + Ultisnippets.
+The snippets folder ~/.vim/snippets is symlink to ~/.vim/bundle/vim-snippets/snippets so you can view what the snippets are.
+Vundle is managing this.
+Omnisnippets is already pointed to this same folder.